keptn-workshops/getting-started/README.md

 ## Environment Setup

+## TODO: Explain how to access shellinabox and connect to GKE Cluster

 Now it's time to set up your workshop environment.
 During the setup, you will need the following values.
 We recommend to copy the following lines into an editor, fill them out and keep them as a reference for later:

 ```
 Dynatrace Host Name (e.g. abc12345.live.dynatrace.com):